PaycheckCalculatorOnline logo

 - $125,000 for married filing separately

-Importantly, employers must withhold the 0.9% additional Medicare tax once wages to a single employee exceed $200,000 in a calendar year — regardless of that employee's actual filing status.
-If a married couple each earn $175,000, neither employer withholds the additional Medicare tax (each is below $200,000).
-But the couple's combined income of $350,000 exceeds the $250,000 MFJ threshold by $100,000, so they'll owe an additional $900 in Medicare tax at filing time.
+Your employer is required to start withholding the extra 0.9% once your wages exceed $200,000 in a calendar year — regardless of your actual filing status.
+Here's where it gets nuanced: if a married couple each earn $175,000, neither employer withholds the surtax (each is below the $200,000 individual threshold).
+But their combined $350,000 exceeds the $250,000 MFJ threshold by $100,000, so they owe an additional $900 in Medicare tax at filing.
+That's a surprise for couples who don't plan for it.

 Net Investment Income Tax (NIIT)

-High earners also face a 3.8% Net Investment Income Tax on interest, dividends, capital gains, rents, and royalties if their modified adjusted gross income (MAGI) exceeds the same thresholds ($200,000 single / $250,000 MFJ).
-This is not a payroll tax — it appears on Form 8960 when you file your tax return — but it is part of the total healthcare funding system alongside Medicare taxes.
+Alongside Medicare taxes, high earners also face the 3.8% Net Investment Income Tax on investment income — interest, dividends, capital gains, rents, royalties — when modified adjusted gross income exceeds the same thresholds.
+The NIIT isn't a payroll tax (it appears on Form 8960 at filing), but it's part of the same healthcare funding ecosystem.
+Something to know if you have significant investment income on top of wages.

 FICA for Self-Employed Workers: The Self-Employment Tax